-Exemplary 5 points Solid 4 points Developing 2-3 points Needs Attention 0-1 points Comprehension of Subject Matter in Reflection All content is accurate and complete and communicates a complete understanding of the topic. accurate and shows the topic.
+Exemplary 5 points Solid 4 points Developing 2-3 points Needs Attention 0-1 points • All content is accurate and complete and communicates a complete understanding of the topic. accurate and shows Content shows some flaws and omissions and illustrates only partial knowledge of the topic.
 Much of the content is inaccurate and confusing and communicates very little understanding of the topic.
-Chart Construction Chart is thoughtfully constructed and conveys a clear understanding of the relationships and ranks of the variety of jobs.
-Chart is adequately constructed and conveys an understanding of the relationships and ranks of the variety of jobs. flaws but conveys a basic understanding of the relationships and ranks of Chart is poorly constructed and does not convey an understanding of the relationships and ranks of the variety of jobs.
+Chart is thoughtfully constructed and conveys a clear understanding of the relationships and ranks of the variety of jobs.
+Chart is adequately constructed and conveys an understanding of the relationships and ranks of the variety of jobs.
+Chart has some construction flaws but conveys a basic understanding of the relationships and ranks of the variety of jobs.
+Chart is poorly constructed and does not convey an understanding of the relationships and ranks of the variety of jobs.